ymoua27/ops-reading-note/ops-401/reading13.md

 **1. What are the benefits of a forward proxy?**

-Avoid state/instutional browsing restrictions, block acess to content, or protect identity online
+Avoid state/instructional browsing restrictions, block access to content, or protect identity online

 **2. Explain the differences between a forward and a reverse proxy?**